 Some chemicals we have previously assessed may have secondary notification conditions.

-If a chemical has secondary notification conditions, you must contact us to find out if the circumstances of your import or manufacture is different from the original assessment or you have new information on the chemical, including where:
+If a chemical has secondary notification conditions, you must tell us if the circumstances of your import or manufacture is different from the original assessment or you have new information on the chemical, including where:

 - a significant change of use or new use occurs